IIITLucknowSWEngg/CSAICSBTeam020/URD.md

 ---

 ## 7. Conclusion
-This document provides a detailed overview of the **Flipkart Clone Application**'s requirements, ensuring alignment with user needs and business goals.
+This document provides a detailed overview of the **Quickkart Application**'s requirements, ensuring alignment with user needs and business goals.
 By adhering to these requirements, the development team will deliver a high-quality, scalable, and secure application.